musefind/mobx-models/readme.md

 - Opinionated structure

 #### Outstanding Questions / Ideas
-- How to implement subscriptions for self updating.
+[ ] How to implement subscriptions for self updating.
-- Can we generalize the model save and destroy?
+[ ] Can we generalize the model save and destroy?
-- Collections, storing as list of ID's or list of models.
-- Where to put collections and how to organize them.
-- View model's still need to be added.
+[x] Collections, storing as list of ID's or list of models. (in stores) [x] Where to put collections and how to organize them. (in models) [x] View model's still need to be added. (added)

 ### Overview